 After the breasts are reshaped and excess skin is removed, the remaining skin is tightened and closed with incisions.
-Some of the incision lines from breast lift surgery are concealed in the breasts natural contours.
-There will be visible incision lines on the breast surface which are permanent but will fade over time.
+Some of the incision lines from breast lift surgery are concealed in the breast’s natural contours.
+There will be visible incision lines on the breast surface which a will fade over time.

 Sutures are layered within the breast tissue to create the newly shaped breasts.
 More sutures, skin adhesives and/or surgical tape will be used to close the skin.

-Breast lift surgery typically takes 3 hours and is performed at a hospital or surgery center.
+Breast lift surgery typically takes three hours and is performed at a hospital or surgery center.
 It is performed under general anesthesia.

 Breast lift surgery results are immediately noticeable.
 Swelling and the incision lines will fade over time.
 Breast lift surgery usually resets the clock in terms of the nipple and areola staying above the inframammary crease, but your breasts will lose volume naturally over time.
 The key to preserving your breast lift surgery is maintaining a healthy lifestyle and stable weight.